-The environmental theme focuses on the impact of food processing operations on water usage, wastewater characteristics and treatment options.
-The application of anaerobic digestion technology and the use of ozone and other pre-treatment techniques to improve the efficiency of wastewater treatment systems are also researched.
+The link between food safety and irrigation water quality, in commercial and subsistence agriculture, is studied with emphasis on produce that is consumed raw or after minimal processing.
+The impact of food processing operations on water usage, wastewater characteristics and treatment options is also investigated.
+This includes the application of anaerobic digestion technology and the use of other pre-treatment techniques to improve the efficiency of wastewater treatment systems.

 Tel: +27 (0)21 808 3578 Fax: +27 (0)21 808 3510 corner of Hammandshand and Helshoogte Roads, Stellenbosch email@example.com